kinescope/player-iframe-api-loader/README.md

 ## Features

-The loader replaces standard way of loading and using Iframe API such as `onKinescopeIframeAPIReady` callback.
+The loader replaces standard way of loading and usage Iframe API such as `onKinescopeIframeAPIReady` callback.

 Also the library contains TypeScript type definitions.
 It is possible to use only TypeScript types without loader.